Henery Hawk: Character biography

 Many cartoons ended with Henery capturing one (or both) of his tormentors, pragmatically shrugging his shoulders over whether his prey may or may not be an actual fowl.
 Typically, Henery would decide that one of them must be a real chicken; therefore, he would knock out and capture both, after threatening them with the catch-phrase "Are you comin' quietly, or do I have to muss ya up!?"

 Henery Hawk is also a supporting character in the Looney Tunes comic books; in pre-1970s stories, he often starred in features of his own, typically played against Oliver Owl as well as Foghorn.

-Henery was going to have a cameo in Who Framed Roger Rabbit, but was later dropped for unknown reasons.
+Henery was going to have a cameo in the 1988 film Who Framed Roger Rabbit, but was later dropped for unknown reasons.

-Henery Hawk made a brief cameo appearance in the bleacher scenes of the 1996 film, Space Jam.
+Henery Hawk made a brief cameo appearance in the bleacher scenes of the 1996 film Space Jam, and has a supporting role in the 2000 film Tweety's High-Flying Adventure.

 In the 2010s series The Looney Tunes Show, Henery Hawk appeared in the episode "Fish and Visitors", in the Merrie Melodies segment "Chickenhawk" (sung by Barnyard Dawg) where he tries to eat Foghorn Leghorn while Foghorn tries to break him of his craving.
-In "Father Figures," Porky Pig becomes the father figure of Henery Hawk who wants Porky to get him chicken.
+In "Father Figures", Porky Pig becomes the father figure of Henery Hawk who wants Porky to get him chicken.

 In 2011, Henery Hawk appeared in a commercial for GEICO along with Foghorn Leghorn.
 In the commercial, Foghorn was serving as a reader for a "book on tape" version of the Charles Dickens novel A Tale of Two Cities when Henery—sick and tired of Foghorn's ad-libbing—takes a club and hits Foghorn with it off-camera.

-Henery makes a cameo in Chip 'n Dale: Rescue Rangers on a box meal.
+Henery makes a cameo in the 2022 film Chip 'n Dale: Rescue Rangers on a box meal.